frcdesign/FRCDesign.org/docs/learning-course/stage1/1B-powerTransmissions.md

 ## Exercise 3: Belt and Gear Transmission

 In this exercise, you will be modeling a two stage gearbox that uses gears and belts.
 This gearbox will also include elements like frame and gussets, which you previously learned in Stage 1A.
 The goal of this exercise is to continue to ramp up your modeling skills.
 Always make sure to fully define your sketches and keep your feature and instance trees organized.

-<center>**Exercise 3 Part Studio Instruction Slides**</center>
+**Navigate to the "Exercise #3 Part Studio" tab** in your copied document and **follow the instructions in the slides** to complete the part studio for this exercise.

 <!-- Slideshow container -->
 <div class="slideshow-container">